UConn wins March Madness with 76-59 smothering of SDSU - KTVZ

 The team from Storrs, Connecticut, topped off one of the most impressive March Madness runs in history Monday night, clamping down early, then breaking things open late to bring home its fifth national title with a 76-59 victory over San Diego State.

-“We knew we were the best team in the tournament going in, and we just had to play to our level,” said Dan Hurley, who joined Jim Calhoun and Kevin Ollie as the third coach to lead UConn to a title.
+“We have the four national championships coming in, right?” coach Dan Hurley said.
+“We were striving for No. 5.
+Now we’ve got our own.”

-UConn’s lanky star forward, Adama Sanogo, won Most Outstanding Player honors, finishing with 17 points and 10 rebounds in the final, and Tristen Newton also had a double-double with 19 points and 10 boards.
+UConn star Adama Sanogo won Most Outstanding Player honors, finishing with 17 points and 10 rebounds in the final, and Tristen Newton also had a double-double with 19 points and 10 boards.

 The Huskies (31-8) became the fifth team since the bracket expanded in 1985 to win all six NCAA Tournament games by double-digits on the way to a championship.
 They won those six games by an average of an even 20 points, only a fraction less than what North Carolina did in sweeping to the title in 2009.

 UConn built a 16-point lead late in the first half, only to see the Aztecs (32-7) trim the lead to five with 5:19 left.
-But Jordan Hawkins (16 points), — whose cousin, Angel Reese of LSU, won MOP honors in the women’s tournament — answered with a 3 to trigger a 9-0 run.
-From there, the only drama left was whether UConn would cover the 7 1/2-point spread and go six for six with double-digit wins.
+But Jordan Hawkins (16 points) answered with a 3 to trigger a 9-0 run and the only drama left was whether UConn would cover the 7 1/2-point spread and go six for six with double-digit wins.

 Yes and Yes.

-Keshad Johnson scored 14 points for San Diego State, which came up one win shy in this, its first trip to the Final Four.
-Darrion Trammell and Lamont Butler had 13 apiece.
+Keshad Johnson had 14 points for San Diego State, which came up one win shy in this, its first trip to the Final Four.
+Darrion Trammell and Lamont Butler each had 13.

-UConn, the favorite and best-seeded team at No. 4 for this Final Four, set the stage for this win over an 11:07 stretch in the first half during which the Aztecs didn’t make a single basket.
+UConn set the stage for this one over an 11:07 stretch in the first half during which the Aztecs didn’t make a single basket.
 Unable to shoot over or go around this tall, long UConn team, they missed 14 straight shots from the floor.

 They went from leading by four to trailing by 11, and when they weren’t getting shots blocked (Alex Karaban had three and Sanogo had one) or altered on the inside, they were coming up short — a telltale sign of a team that was out of hops after that draining 72-71 buzzer-beater win over Florida Atlantic two nights earlier.